alwaysdata/documentation/content/e-mails/clients/gmail/index.en.md

 Go to **Add a mail account > Import e-mails from my other account (POP3)**.

+Check "Always use a secure connectiion (SSL) when retrieving mail.".

 {{% notice warning %}}
 This is a POP3 connection that will get e-mail from the e-mail servers.
 {{% /notice %}}